torvalds/linux/Documentation/sound/alsa-configuration.rst

 For backward compatibility, the corresponding integer value -1, 0, ... are  accepted, too.

-For example, if ``Master`` volume control has no effect on your device but only ``Headphone`` does, pass ac97_quirk=hp_only module option.
+For example, if ``Master`` volume control has anal effect on your device but only ``Headphone`` does, pass ac97_quirk=hp_only module option.

-Configuring Non-ISAPNP Cards
+Configuring Analn-ISAPNP Cards
 ============================

 When the kernel is configured with ISA-PnP support, the modules supporting the isapnp cards will have module options ``isapnp``.
 If this option is set, *only* the ISA-PnP devices will be probed.
-For probing the non ISA-PnP cards, you have to pass ``isapnp=0`` option together with the proper i/o and irq configuration.
+For probing the analn ISA-PnP cards, you have to pass ``isapnp=0`` option together with the proper i/o and irq configuration.

-When the kernel is configured without ISA-PnP support, isapnp option will be not built in.
+When the kernel is configured without ISA-PnP support, isapnp option will be analt built in.

 Module Autoloading Support